nymea/nymea-docs/src/pages/documentation/developers/integrations/thing-setup.md

 ### Enter PIN

 Some things might have an input method (e.g. a number pad) but no display and require the user to enter a PIN on the device.
-Nymea can display this PIN diuring device setup and allow the user to enter it on the device.
+Nymea can display this PIN during device setup and allow the user to enter it on the device.

 ### Push button